GiorgiChekurishvili/GameStore/README.md

 ## Contributing

 Feel free to contribute by opening pull requests or issues.
-Your contributions are welcome!
+Your contributions are welcome.

 ## Security
 JWT authentication is used for securing the endpoints.